kingmaduka1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A shell script that creates a file
+A command that finds all empty files and directories